HomeOnMars/pyCSL2HMapGen/README.md

 ## How to: import real-world height map for Cities: Skylines 2 Map Editor (beta)
-You can just visit https://terraining.ateliernonta.com/ and use their website's tool to download the height map.
+Just visit https://terraining.ateliernonta.com/ and use their website's tool to download the height map.

-However, if you 1) prefer not to signing up for mapbox (required for the above website's height-map download function), and 2) know how to run pythong script, then you can use this script to do more-or-less the same by following the following steps:
+However, if you
+1) prefer not to signing up for mapbox (required for the above method), and
+2) know how to use `python`,
+then you can use my code to do more-or-less the same by following the following steps:

 #### Step 0: Install python
 Use pip or Anaconda (or whatever) to install the required dependencies: